swathi-kajjam/readable/README.md

 CreateEditPostView - Allows users to create or update Post details

 ## Installation Instruction:
-#Note: If service is not running on port 3001, please run below command with the port on which service is running
+#Note: If service is not running on port 3001, please run below command with the port on which service is running.otherwise please skip command 1
-export REACT_APP_BACKEND = 'http://localhost:3001'
+command 1)export REACT_APP_BACKEND = 'http://localhost:3001'
-npm install
+command 2)npm install
-npm start
+command 3)npm start

 ## Important